CDCgov/geneflow/docs/chapters/tutorials/basic-input.rst

     geneflow run -d output_uri=output -d inputs.file=./test-workflow-0.2/data/test.txt ./test-workflow-0.2

-This command runs the workflow in the "test-workflow-0.2" directory using the test data and copies the output to the "output" directory.
+This command runs the workflow in the ``test-workflow-0.2`` directory using the test data and copies the output to the ``output`` directory.

-Once complete, you should see a file called "output.txt" with the same text as the input test.txt file, "Test Hello World!":
+Once complete, you should see a file called ``output.txt`` with the same text as the input ``test.txt`` file, ``Test Hello World!``:

 .. code-block:: text

     cat ./output/geneflow-job-[JOB ID]/hello/output.txt

 Be sure to replace ``[JOB ID]`` with the ID of the GeneFlow job.
 The job ID is a randomly generated string and ensures that workflow jobs do not overwrite existing job output.
-You should see the following text in the "output.txt" file:
+You should see the following text in the ``output.txt`` file:

 .. code-block:: text